 - First, we maintain the lowest leftmost crossing.
 This is equivalent to the leftmost lowest crossing.
-This is because of the invariant that all crossings involve horizontal segments with left endpoint left of all errors. - Next, we maintain the left most floating error on each row separately.
+This is because of the assumption that each update is earlier on the time-line than all errors. - Next, we maintain the left most floating error on each row separately.